Trinity College of Arts and Sciences

-Trinity College of Arts and Sciences is the undergraduate liberal arts college of Duke University.
+The Trinity College of Arts and Sciences is the undergraduate liberal arts college of Duke University.
 Founded in 1838, it is the original school of the university.
-Currently, Trinity is one of three undergraduate degree programs at Duke, the others being the Edmund T. Pratt School of Engineering and Duke Kunshan University.
+Currently, Trinity is one of five undergraduate degree programs at Duke, the others being the Edmund T. Pratt School of Engineering, Nicholas School of the Environment, School of Nursing, and Duke Kunshan University.

 At Duke, Arts & Sciences is the collective name of all educational programs, research programs, and faculty in the humanities, social sciences, and the natural sciences at Duke, inclusive of undergraduate programs and many degree programs in Duke's Graduate School.

 The division's unusual dual name may reflect the fact that it is responsible for undergraduate education (through Trinity College) and graduate education and research (Arts and Sciences).

 History

 Trinity College was the name of the predecessor of Duke University.
 Tobacco magnate and philanthropist James Buchanan Duke left a $24 million bequest to transform the college into a research university called "Duke University" in honor of his father Washington Duke.
 In 1930, the institution's original Durham campus became known as the Women's College of Duke University, while Trinity continued as the name of the undergraduate men's college.
 The West or Gothic campus about a mile from East Campus became home to Trinity College, along with Duke University Hospital and the graduate and professional schools.
 The two colleges continued as coordinate residential and degree-granting entities for forty years.
 However, there was always a single faculty of Arts and Sciences responsible for undergraduate and graduate instruction.
 Trinity College and the Women's College merged in 1972 to form Trinity College of Arts and Sciences and the East and West campus became co-educational.